CSC510-Group18/BingeSuggest-next/README.md

 # BingeSuggest-next

 BingeSuggest-next is a modern movie suggestion and review web application.
 This project is a complete rewrite by Teddy (tddschn) from the previous 1990-style jQuery/Flask version, incorporating modern React / Next.js and TypeScript practices with a rich UI.
+We have extended the application to be faster, more user friendly, and easier to develop for future engineers.

 Prevous version: https://github.com/CSC510-Group13/BingeSuggest